 There are also many energetic aspects to the third chakra that the tradition of Kundalini Yoga brings to light.
 If our connection to our third chakra is weakened, we may feel angry and aggressive or hold guilt and self-doubt within.
 We can find ourselves looking outward for validation and using our power to manipulate others.
 It is also common to have difficulty with addictions and see obstacles everywhere we look.
-We may be inflexible, conform for approval and refute our own wishes and emotions.
+We may be inflexible, conform for approval, and refute our own wishes and emotions.
 Fear not!
 Kundalini Yoga has a wealth of knowledge to kindle a balanced fire in our third chakra!
-When we are firmly connected to manipura we have unlimited energy, excellent health, strong will power, the ability to make commitments, and a solid inner balance.
+When we are firmly connected to manipura we have unlimited energy, excellent health, strong willpower, the ability to make commitments, and a solid inner balance.
 This chakra allows us to be exemplary leaders, to be fully aware of the effects our actions have on others, and to connect to our personal power.
-From this space we maintain a strong sense of self-worth and empower ourselves and our lives.
+From this space, we maintain a strong sense of self-worth and empower ourselves.